JigsawStack/omiai/README.md

 npm i omiai
 ```

+Some benefits include:

+- Never having to pick to model or deal with over configuration
+- Plug > Prompt > Play
+- Always having full multimodal support regardless of the model
+- Kept up to date with the latest models and features
+- Use reasoning mixed with other models to solve complex tasks

 ## Usage

 ### Set up

-You'll have to set up all api keys for the LLM providers used in the SDK.
-Check out the `.env.example` file for all api keys needed.
+You'll have to set up all API keys for the LLM providers used in the SDK.
+Check out the `.env.example` file for all API keys needed.

-Either create a `.env` file in the root of your project based on the `.env.example` or pass your api keys in `createOmiAI` like this:
+Either create a `.env` file in the root of your project based on the `.env.example` or pass your API keys in `createOmiAI` like this:

 ```ts
 const omi = createOmiAI({